 |2000||Juan Pablo Montoya||2:58:59.431||167.607||7||39|

-Unofficially, the race has been completed in under three hours one other time (but we’ll get to that later).
+Unofficially, the race has been completed in under three hours one other time (but we will get to that later).
 In addition, a growing number of drivers (more than two dozen) have completed the full 500 miles in less than three hours in non-winning performances.
 Two race winners (Helio Castroneves in 2002 & and Alexander Rossi in 2016) missed breaking the three-hour mark by mere seconds.
 Rossi, in particular was the closest, finishing the race in 3 hours and 2.0872 seconds.
 Famously he coasted across the finish line out of fuel, which surely kept him from breaking the mark.

 Several factors contribute to the race’s overall average speed, of course owing not little to the speed of the race cars on the track.
 That is why a contemporary Indy car 500-mile race (with lap speeds in the 220 mph range), will always beat out a stock car 500-miler (lap speeds in the high 190s mph and low 200 mph range).
 In the early/mid-1980s, NASCAR’s 500 mile records were faster than those in Indy cars.
 As Indy car speeds caught up and passed stock car speeds (and after restrictor plates were implemented to slow down the stock cars), Indy car superspeedway races were now superior in terms of closed-course competition speed records.